AndresCH12/Project-Oriphathy/README.md

 ## How to install
 ---
-1. This project uses the Renpy Engine for its deployment.
+1. This project uses the Ren'Py Engine for its deployment.
 You can download Ren'Py [here](https://www.renpy.org/) (optional.
 This is not required to run Project Oripathy)

 2. Download Project Oripathy [here](https://drive.google.com/drive/folders/1UOehpLIlxrk7OsFbirRcM1FGISGj-h_J?usp=sharing)